mynameiswilson/sbdm/_posts/2021-02-10-jcps-reopening-updates-from-feb-9th-meeting.md

 "...the board deserves to have that information and have facts and figures before we are asked to make a vote that is serious as this."

 Three of Louisville's education reporters, Olivia Krauth from the CJ, Jess Clark from WFPL and Kevin Wheatley from WDRB were live-tweeting the meeting last night.
-It's a great way to catch up, if you don't have time to watch the 2 1/2 hours below:
+It's a great way to catch up, if you don't have time to watch the 2 1/2 hour YouTube below:

+(note: click the Tweet date to see the entire Twitter thread)

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Good evening — tonight&#39;s <a href="https://twitter.com/JCPSKY?ref_src=twsrc%5Etfw">@JCPSKY</a> school board meeting is beginning.
 They&#39;ll hear from school leaders about reopening plans but no vote is expected on a reopening date tonight. <br><br>Watch live: <a href="https://t.co/RcQ2NaV91M">https://t.co/RcQ2NaV91M</a></p>&mdash; Olivia Krauth (@oliviakrauth) <a href="https://twitter.com/oliviakrauth/status/1359277124981514240?ref_src=twsrc%5Etfw">February 9, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>